Herb Hand: Personal life

-A native of Westmoreland, New York, Hand and his wife Debbie have two sons, Trey and Cade, and one daughter, Bailey.
+A native of Westmoreland, New York, Hand and his wife Debbie have three children.

 Hand suffered a subarachnoid hemorrhage in 2006 while recruiting in Orlando, Florida.
 Hand was able to avoid having surgery to repair the bleed, and was able to fly back to Morgantown a week later.

-A self proclaimed foodie, Hand appeared as a contestant on an episode of Chopped in 2014, making all the way into the entrée round before being eliminated.
+A self-proclaimed foodie, Hand appeared as a contestant on an episode of Chopped in 2014, making all the way into the entrée round before being eliminated.
 Hand has also stated on a Reddit AMA that he once cooked a meal for a recruit and was later able to get the recruit to commit.

-Hand is an avid rapper, rapping at a Penn State Junior Elite football camp in 2014 to pump up the players, and rapping during a team meeting while at Texas in 2018.
+Hand is a rapper, rapping at a Penn State Junior Elite football camp in 2014 to pump up the players, and rapping during a team meeting while at Texas in 2018.